 In an unofficial way the Puck Man name even made its way to the United States, through grey market importing.
 Ads are published in US newspapers from unofficial and unlicensed sellers as early as November 1980, which is about a month after Midway finalised its licensing deal with Namco.
 This advertisement from the Honolulu Star-Bulletin published on November 25th of 1980 is an example of this, and was the earliest ad I could find.

-Looking at the German cabinet I still have some unanswered questions.
+Looking at the West-German cabinet I still have some unanswered questions.
 I do not know for example if with later releases or revisions of the cabinet the name was changed to Pac-Man for the German market.
 And the fact that there is also French and English text alongside the screen suggests this cabinet might have made its way outside of Germany.
+The existence of the same machine in Switzerland hints at that.
 If anyone has any further information regarding Puck Man releases outside of Japan: drop a comment, mail (info @ gamegeschiedenis.nl) or send a tweet to @gamegeschied.

 Thanks to @GameResearch_E for additional information on other regions, specifics and media